NCIOCPL/ebms/README.md

 1. Run `brew install php@8.1`.
 It's OK if you end up with a higher version.
 2. Follow any additional instructions on the screen.
 One of this set is adding PHP to your path.
 Make sure you do that.
 3. Edit `/opt/homebrew/etc/php/8.1/php.ini` or `/usr/local/etc/php/8.1/php.ini` and set `memory_limit = -1` (this removes any memory limits, which `composer install` usually hits. `/opt/homebrew` is the location for newer M1 Macs.
 If `php --version` shows that you're running a later version, you'll need to adjust the path of the file you're editing accordingly.

+If you already have PHP installed, be sure the `php` executable is in your path, and that the `memory_limit` variable is set as described above.

 ### Composer